misun/bakku-runner/README.md

 - Create controls for game speed, start, and reset
 - Have a styled `HTML5`, nice looking
-- If time: more styled.
+- If time: more styled

 ### Bonus features